 January 2021 – This is the last part of a three-post serie, giving suggestions on how to use Scratch codes in teaching English (and coding) to Young Learners (above all in online YL lessons).
 In the first part, I describe simple animations to revise numbers and prepositions of place, while in the second post, mazes were proposed to practice giving directions and question-answer animations.
 This time, I invite you to adventure into the Scratch world of quizzes and stories.

 January 2021 – In my previous post, I suggested that teachers giving online lessons to YL try out some alternative tasks using the programming language Scratch.
 This coding program was customized for elementary school students to introduce them to the universe of algorithms, sequencing, variables and others.
 So the main aim of the Scratch project is to teach coding to pupils.
 However, Scratch could come in really handy when giving online English lessons to Young Learners.
 In Part One, you can read about how to practise numbers and prepositions of places with Scratch animations.
 In this post, I’d like to

 January 2021 – As many of my colleagues, I ended up teaching completely online nearly a year ago.
-With teen and adult classes, the switch to online lessons was surprisingly smooth.
-However, things were not as easy with Young Learners (YL).
+With teen and adult classes, the switch to video-call lessons was surprisingly smooth.
+However, things were not as easy with online English lessons with YL (Young Learners).
 Mainly, because parents – among them myself – were worried about how much time their children spent in front of different screens and secondly, because my students were used to lessons full of movement and games.
 We desperately needed inspiration.
 It came from one of the many Future Learn courses.

 December 2020 – When preparing YL for an exam with a written part, special attention must be paid to spelling.
 Children are usually exposed to English at a very early age and they might be familiar with a wide range of vocabulary in English.
 However, being able to write these words takes time, since their mother tongue needs to be prioritized.